 History and Design at Baku

-Built in 2016, this track has some of the most nail biting twist and turns of any race on the Formula 1 schedule.
+Built in 2016, Baku City Circuit has some of the most nail biting twist and turns of any race on the Formula 1 schedule.
 It’s so narrow, in some ways, this street circuit makes Monaco look like a four lane highway.
 With two DRS zones and a few long straight aways, there are overtaking opportunities for drivers to be competitive.
 It also has one of the longest circuit lengths in Formula 1 (3.730 miles).
 Nico Rosberg famously considers this the most dangerous modern day race but fans love this Medieval track!

 Why Should you Travel to Baku?